vplauzon/vplauzon.github.io/_posts/2020/3/2020-07-22-azure-data-lake-storage-logic-app-with-managed-identities.md

 }
 ```

-We can also retrieve only the parquet files for instance:
+Finally, we can also retrieve only, for instance, the parquet files:

 ```javascript
 {